Lynda Topp: Marriage (Definition of Marriage) Amendment Bill

 Before the third reading of the Marriage (Definition of Marriage) Amendment Bill, which ultimately passed and legalised same-sex marriage in New Zealand, the Topp Twins publicly endorsed the bill in a post on their website.
 In a statement, Lynda said:Everybody should be able to stand up and say "I'm getting married".
 A Civil Union is demeaning, this idea that you will never be good enough, that your love is somehow less than or not as worthy.
 There's no romance to it.
 And today, I feel more romantic and more in love than I've ever felt in my life.

 Breast cancer

 In March 2022 Lynda and Jools revealed that they had both been diagnosed with breast cancer in 2021.

 Local politics

-Lynda Topp is seeking election to Ashburton District Council in the 2022 local elections.
+Topp ran for election to the Ashburton District Council Western Ward in the 2022 local elections.
+She was unsuccessful, coming third with 777 votes.